dreamweaver3x/REST-API/README.md

 ```golang
 e.GET("/stats", a.GetStats)
 ```
-Uses `func (a *Application) GetStats(c echo.Context) error` it Unmarshall request, and calls `GetStats` from repository, then sends to client info he needs.
+Uses `func (a *Application) GetStats(c echo.Context) error` it Unmarshall request, and calls `GetStats` from repository, then sends to client info he needs in JSON.
 ```golang
 e.DELETE("/delete", a.DeleteStats)
 ```